victormours/victormours.github.io/_posts/2025-05-22-improving-trust-in-government-websites-on-the-open-web.markdown

 Impersonating governments is unfortunately a common scam on the internet.
 Scammers might do it to get people to pay bogus fines, get some sensitive personal information, or even to sell access to otherwise free public services.

-It is currently a rather easy scam to run: all they need to do is to setup a website that re-uses the design system of the government they're imitating, host it with a somewhat offical-sounding domain name, and they're good to go.
+It is currently a rather easy scam to run: all they need to do is to set up a website that re-uses the design system of the government they're imitating, host it with a somewhat offical-sounding domain name, and they're good to go.
 These sites might eventually be taken down or added to the [Safe Browsing](https://safebrowsing.google.com/) blocklist, but they can still do some damage.

-This can result in people being less trusting of goverment websites, and some official communication being misunderstood as phishing attempts.
+This can result in people being less trusting of government websites, and some official communication being misunderstood as phishing attempts.

-In turn, government can be discouraged from communicating with their citizens through the open web, and try to find channels of communications that are deemed more trustworthy.
+In turn, governments can be discouraged from communicating with their citizens through the open web, and try to find channels of communications that are deemed more trustworthy.

 On the other hand, native mobile apps can sometimes provide more security.